ncksllvn/nicksullivan.xyz/input/ahoy-from-kentucky.md

 layout: article
 date: 2021-09-08
 title: Ahoy from Kentucky
-subtitle: My goals with this, remembering the times I tried it before, and reframing it from a blog into a "digital garden."
+subtitle: My goals in starting this, remembering the times I tried before, and reframing it into a "digital garden."
 ---
 They say the first step is often the hardest, but that wasn’t always true for me - sometimes, that was the easy part.
 That does, however, seem to be the case with writing this post, because actually getting started with _it_ was a pretty daunting task.

-So brace yourself, because this post is going to be very meta.
+So brace yourself, because this post is going to be very meta…

 I only have one clearly defined goal for this blog, which is simply to _not_ delete it.
 That’s all.
 I’ll forgive myself if I lose interest and let it float away into the digital Milky Way of the internet, just as long as it __hasn’t been deleted__.